Rhynocerous/ItemAlertPoE/README.md

 Currently, only item names are being tracked.
 Item quality, stats etc. should follow soon (tm).

+## Notes

+It has been brought to my attention that under certain circumstances, my way of processing the packet may be wrong.
+I would strongly advise against using this program on a hardcore character, as crashes may occur.

+**This program may be cause for a permanent ban from the game.**
+**I'm in no way responsible for any actions taken against the user, the user's account or characters.**

 ## Sample output

 <p align="center">